Starks Field Curriculum

 At the heart of all we do is our core motto, ‘Be The Best You Can Be’; this ethos is instilled across every aspect of our curriculum and all of the work we do as a staff team to ensure that our pupils have the belief in themselves and the skills and knowledge to truly be their best.
 Our six core values at Starks Field, and those that underpin everything we do, are:

-We are delighted to be introducing a new thematic curriculum this year (2020-2021).
-The Cornerstones Curriculum is based on inspirational learning activities which take place within the classroom environment and which allow children to learn in a way that motivates and interests them.
-Cornerstones will provide our children with a good level of challenge, giving them opportunities to solve problems, apply themselves creatively and express their knowledge and understanding by making connections across the curriculum.
+The thematic Cornerstones Curriculum is based on inspirational learning activities which take place within the classroom environment and which allow children to learn in a way that motivates and interests them.
+Cornerstones provides our children with a good level of challenge, giving them opportunities to solve problems, apply themselves creatively and express their knowledge and understanding by making connections across the curriculum.
 It is studied by pupils in EYFS, KS1 and Year 6.

 At the Engage stage, children: